Washington Supreme Court strikes down I-976 to cut car-tab taxes

 The Washington Supreme Court struck down Initiative 976 to reduce car-tab taxes, nearly a year after statewide voters approved the tax-cutting measure.

-The measure is unconstitutional because it “contains more than one subject, and its subject is not accurately expressed in its title,” the court ruled.
+Longtime anti-tax activist Tim Eyman, who has said he is refusing to renew his expired car tabs as a form of protest, planned a news conference in Olympia later Thursday morning.

+“[Gov. Jay] Inslee said voters were confused — were you?”
+Eyman wrote in a recent email to voters.

-Longtime anti-tax activist Tim Eyman sponsored I-976, which passed with about 53% of the vote statewide.
+Eyman sponsored I-976, which passed with about 53% of the vote statewide.
 Soon after, Seattle, King County and others sued, arguing the measure violated the state Constitution by involving more than one subject and misleading voters.

 The ruling Thursday comes as Seattle officials attempt to plug a revenue hole due to the pandemic and the state faces a projected shortfall of about $4.2 billion through 2023.